Lead generation is arguably the essential part of sales. Without leads, you can’t create any new business or sales.

 But that’s not the case anymore as LinkedIn wants people on their platform to focus on quality over quantity with the new 100 requests per week limit.

 As you’ll find out, this is a good thing.
-Instead of asking how you can send more connection requests and messages, you need to ask how to become a ‘healthy‘ LinkedIn user instead.
+Instead of asking how you can increase your maximum LinkedIn connections, you need to ask how to become a ‘healthy‘ LinkedIn user instead.

 Below, we’ll also cover everything you need to know about sending LinkedIn connection requests: